 ARGUMENT DESCRIPTION -h,help Shows this help message and exits. -n,name NAME This sets the name for this connector.
 In some cases, it is useful to have multiple connectors of the same type executing against a single TQ instance.
-For example, the Syslog Exporter can be run against multiple target and multiple exports, each with their own name and configuration. -11 LOGLOCATION,loglocation LOGLOCATION This sets the logging location for this connector.
+For example, the Syslog Exporter can be run against multiple target and multiple exports, each with their own name and configuration. -ll LOGLOCATION,loglocationLOGLOCATION This sets the logging location for this connector.
 The location should exist and be writable by the current user.
 A special value of 'stdout' means to log to the console (this happens by default). -d,no- differential If exports are used in this connector, this will turn 'off' the differential flag for the execution.
 This allows debugging and testing to be done on export endpoints without having to rebuild the exports after the test.
 THIS SHOULD NEVER BE USED IN PRODUCTION. -c CONFIG, config CONFIG This is the location of the configuration file for the connector.
 This location must be readable and writable by the current user.
 If no config file path is given, the current directory will be used.
 This file is also where some information from each run of the connector may be put (last run time, private oauth, etc.)

-ARGUMENT DESCRIPTION

--v {1,2,3}, verbosity {1,2,3} This is the logging verbosity level.
-The default setting is 1 (Warning).

--ep,external- proxy This allows you to use the proxy that is specified in the ThreatQ UI.
-This specifies an internet facing proxy, NOT a proxy to the TQ instance.
+ARGUMENT DESCRIPTION This is the logging verbosity level.
+The default setting is 1 (Warning). -v {1,2,3},-verbosity $\{1,2,3\}$ This allows you to use the proxy that is specified in the ThreatQ UI.
+This -ep, --externalspecifies an internet facing proxy, NOT a proxy to the TQ instance. proxy -i, --import N/A N/A -e, --export -pt PID_TIMEOUT, N/A --pid-timeout PID_TIMEOUT

--i,import N/A

--e,export N/A

--pt PID_TIMEOUT,pid-timeout PID_TIMEOUT N/A